veilchen-web/veilchen/docs/configuration.rst

 .. versionadded 0.12

-The ``config`` hook on the application object is triggered each time a value in :attr:`Bottle.config` is changed.
+The ``config`` hook on the application object is triggered each time a value in :attr:`Veilchen.config` is changed.
 This hook can be used to react on configuration changes at runtime, for example reconnect to a new database, change the debug settings on a background service or resize worker thread pools.
 The hook callback receives two arguments (key, new_value) and is called before the value is actually changed in the dictionary.
 Raising an exception from a hook callback cancels the change and the old value is preserved.

 ::